Skip to main content

 • Model size = 14.9 GB

-Prefill throughput = FLOPS × TP / (2 × Total Parameters)
+Prefill throughput = FLOPS x TP / (2 x Total Parameters)

-This represents how fast the GPU can process your input prompt before generation begins.
-With tensor parallelism, each GPU handles 1/TP of the computation, so total prefill throughput scales with TP.
+This represents how quickly the GPU processes the input prompt before autoregressive generation begins.
+With tensor parallelism, each GPU handles 1/TP of the computation, so total prefill throughput scales linearly with the TP degree.

 TTFT = Input Tokens / Prefill Throughput

-This is how long the user waits before seeing the first generated token.
-Longer prompts = longer TTFT.
+TTFT measures how long the user waits before the first generated token appears.
+It is determined entirely by prefill throughput and input length: longer prompts produce proportionally longer TTFT.

 TBT = Concurrency / Decode Throughput

-In continuous batching, the GPU's decode bandwidth is shared across all concurrent requests.
-Each user gets one token per decode step, but the step serves all users simultaneously.
+Under continuous batching, the GPU's decode bandwidth is shared across all concurrent requests.
+Each user receives one token per decode step, but the decode step serves all concurrent users simultaneously.
+Higher concurrency therefore increases TBT for each individual user.

-Total = TTFT + Output Tokens × TBT
+Total = TTFT + Output Tokens x TBT

 Percentiles

-• P99: P95 × 1.3 (small additional variance for tail latency from scheduling, memory allocation, and GC pauses)
+• P99: P95 x 1.3 (additional variance for tail latency from scheduling delays, memory allocation, and garbage collection pauses)

-These are not true statistical percentiles.
-They represent the performance range based on bandwidth utilization variance.
-Real percentiles depend on request arrival patterns, sequence length distribution, and framework scheduling behavior.
+These are not true statistical percentiles derived from a distribution of observed latencies.
+They represent the performance range that arises from bandwidth utilization variance alone.
+True percentiles would require modeling request arrival patterns, sequence length distributions, and framework-specific scheduling behavior, none of which the tool attempts.

-1. Meets latency target: GPUs that pass rank above those that fail
+1. Meets latency target: configurations that satisfy the user's latency constraint rank above those that do not

 • Utilization: highest VRAM usage first